rakshitkjain/polyDMD_for_MolSSI/README.md

 ./MD -h : Shows the help menu using command line parser (readinput.cpp)

-./MD -program options : Executes the program for your specified variables
+./MD -<program options> : Executes the program for your specified variables

 FILES:

-Header files contain the class inclusions and the global variable definitions
+*.H : Header files contain the class inclusions and the global variable definitions

-System.cpp : Initialises the system variables like length of box, number of particles etc, their coordinates, velocities and energies.
+SYSTEM.CPP : Initialises the system variables like length of box, number of particles etc, their coordinates, velocities and energies.
 Also contains the overlap functions called later in the code

-Timecalc.cpp: Formulates the timelist and decides which particle pair collide first
+TIMECALC.CPP : Formulates the timelist and decides which particle pair collide first

-Collision.cpp: Proceeds with the collision, moves the particles by the collision time, then redistributes the velocities.
+COLLISION.CPP : Proceeds with the collision, moves the particles by the collision time, then redistributes the velocities.
 Also contains the thermostat function

-Rdf.cpp: Formulates the radial distribution function of the system
+RDF.CPP : Formulates the radial distribution function of the system

-Main.cpp : Executes all the files and the code main file
+MAIN.CPP : Executes all the files and the code main file

-Rdf_fin.cpp: Function to calculate the radial distribution function of the coordinates in case the system crashes (NOT READY YET)
+RDF_FIN.CPP : Function to calculate the radial distribution function of the coordinates in case the system crashes (NOT READY YET)

 For the parameter file, the format should be very specific.
-Follows a bit of NAMD procedure.
+Follows NAMD procedure.

 For multiple nonbonded potentials for the same molecule pair, inner length of next well should be the same as the outer length of the previous well (this is there in the parameter file ".par" extension)

 Now we are implementing the false positioning method as well.
-So the coordinates stored at any time are not the actual coordinates, rather the coordinates at the last update
+So the coordinates stored at any time are not the actual coordinates, rather the coordinates at the last update.

+The input files needed are PDB (Protein Data Bank), PSF (Protein Structure Format) and PAR (Parameter File).
+Use ./MD -h for input instructions.